Schooljaar-1/PSatisCalcBackend/README.md

 # Satisfactory Calculator Backend

 Welcome to the **SaticCalcBackend** repository!
-This project will serve as the backend for Satisfactory Calculator backend.
+This project will serve as the backend for Satisfactory Calculator.
 This backend is built using ASP.NET webapi.

 ## Features (☐ || ☑)
 - ☐ Controllers to handle actions between front and backend